zydou/arti/doc/dev/notes/rpc-meta-draft.md

 Therefore a client which sends more than one request at a time must be prepared to buffer requests at its end, while concurrently reading arti's replies.

-## Representing Object Identifiers.

-> This section describes implementation techniques.
-> Applications should not need to care about it.

-Here are two ways to provide our Object visibility semantics.
-Applications should not care which one Arti uses.
-Arti may use both methods for different Objects in the same session.

-In one method,
-we use a generational index for each live session to hold reference-counted pointers to the Objects visible in the session.
-The generational index is the identifier for the Object.
-(This method is suitable for representing _handles_ as described above.)

-In another method,
-when it is more convenient for Arti to access an Object by a global identifier `GID`, we use a string `GID:MAC(N_s,GID)` for the Object's Identifier, where `N_s` is a per-session secret nonce that Arti generates and does not share with the application.
-Arti verifies that the MAC is correct before looking up the Object by its GID.
-(This method is suitable for representing _references_ as described above.)

-Finally, in either method, we use a single fixed identifier (e.g. `session`) for the current session.

 ## Authentication